 Covering different combinations of four fingerholes gives a full octave of notes plus three sharps and flats – enough for any first-time musician!
 The first eleven notes on this ocarina are equally easy to play.
 A steady breath produces a clear singing tone.

 During the CORONAVIRUS Pandemic, we will add a 2020 full-colour edition of 'Play Your Ocarina – Book 1' with EVERY Ocarina ordered through OcShop, for delivery in the UK.
-So, order an ocarina from this record and you will get an ocarina with FREE 'Book 1'.
+So, order an ocarina from this record and you will get an ocarina with FREE 'Book 1' – simply select your colour above.
+Or buy with Book 1 and we will include the audio CD FREE.

-For HOME-LEARNING and for any mixed age-group of children, try the sets below and we will include 'Book 1' free with each ocarina ordered – choose your colour above.
+For HOME-LEARNING and for any mixed age-group of children, we will include 'Book 1' free with each ocarina ordered.
+So, try the sets below to open up a world of music-making:

 For first MUSIC lessons – an Oc with 'Zero-to-Hero' and CD